Fluorescence-Tools/Seidel/README.md

 ## installation guide
 1) clone the /FRC/Code into a local directory
 2) include the path to your local copy of /FRC/Code in your PYTHONPATH
+3) Seidel depends on the *lmfit scikit-image numpy scipy matplotlib tiffile* packages included in the metapackage anaconda.
+The package *rmsd* must be downloaded separately using pip install rmsd
 In case of any problems, please contact voort@hhu.de.
 Installation time should be less than a minute.

 ## Demo notebook & example data